jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 Off a Program
 2023 Hacker\-Powered Security Report
 18
-The number of hackers who have not disclosed a vulnerability theyve found declined to 46%, down from 51% in 2022\.
+The number of hackers who have not disclosed a vulnerability they’ve found declined to 46%, down from 51% in 2022\.
 Of the hackers that have held back on  a disclosure, 45% said it was because there was no channel through which to disclose.
-13% cited threatening legal language on an organizations website as the reason they didnt disclose the vulnerability.
+13% cited threatening legal language on an organization’s website as the reason they didn’t disclose the vulnerability.
 There remains a critical need for organizations to establish clear, accessible, and well\-communicated vulnerability disclosure policies and mechanisms to ensure vulnerabilities are reported and addressed promptly.
 75%